-\begin{proof} The proof uses same idea as \cite[Corollary 2.3]{DPP}.
-For this reason we skip the non-essential details.
-The procedure outlined in \cite{DPP} implies that for a matrix $A$ satisfying (\ref{carl3}) with ellipticity constant $\Lambda$ one can find (by mollifying coefficients of $A$) a new matrix $\widetilde{A}$ with same ellipticity constant $\Lambda$ such that $\widetilde{A}$ satisfies (\ref{carl2}) and
+\begin{proof} The proof uses same idea as \cite[Corollary 2.3]{DPP}, so we shall skip non-essential details.
+The procedure outlined in \cite{DPP} implies that for a matrix $A$ satisfying (\ref{carlM}) with ellipticity constant $\Lambda$ one can find (by mollifying coefficients of $A$) a new ``perturbed" matrix $\widetilde{A}$, with same ellipticity constant $\Lambda$, such that $\widetilde{A}$ satisfies (\ref{carl}) and such that

 is the density of a Carleson measure.
-Moreover, if the Carleson norm for matrix $A$ is small (on balls of radius $\le r_0$), so are the Carleson norms of (\ref{carl2}) for $\widetilde{A}$ and (\ref{ePert}).
+Moreover, if the Carleson norm for matrix $A$ is small (on regions of size at most $\le r_0$), then so are the Carleson norms of (\ref{carl}) for $\widetilde{A}$ and (\ref{ePert}).
 Hence by Theorem \ref{L2reg} the $(R)_2$ regularity problem is solvable for the operator $\widetilde{L}u=\mbox{div}(\widetilde{A}\nabla u)$.

 The solvability of the regularity problem for perturbed operators satisfying (\ref{ePert}) has been studied in \cite{KP2}.
 It follows by \cite[Theorem 2.1]{KP2} that the $L^p$ regularity problem for the operator $L$ is solvable for some $p>1$.
 The $p$ for which the solvability of the regularity problem is assessed is the $p$ such that the $L^{p'}$, $p'=p/(p-1)$, Dirichlet problem for the adjoint operator $L^*$ is solvable.
-Actually, the results in \cite{KP2} are stated for symmetric operators, however careful study of the proof of \cite[Theorem 2.1]{KP2} reveals that what is really needed is to replace $L$ by its adjoint when the $L^{p'}$ Dirichlet problem is considered.
+Although the results in \cite{KP2} are stated for symmetric operators, a careful study of the proof of \cite[Theorem 2.1]{KP2} reveals that what is really needed is to replace $L$ by its adjoint when the $L^{p'}$ Dirichlet problem is considered.

-However by \cite[Theorem 2.2]{DPP} the $L^2$ Dirichlet problem for $L^*$ is solvable provided the Carleson norm of (\ref{carl3}) (and hence (\ref{carl2}) for $\widetilde{A}$) is sufficiently small.
+However by \cite[Theorem 2.2]{DPP} the $L^2$ Dirichlet problem for $L^*$ is solvable provided the Carleson norm of (\ref{carlM}) (and hence (\ref{carl}) for $\widetilde{A}$) is sufficiently small.
 Hence we have solvability of the regularity problem $(R)_2$ by \cite[Theorem 2.1, Remark 2.3]{KP2}. \end{proof}